 FTE stands for full-time equivalent (not full-time employee) and translates the total hours worked by part-time employees into the number of equivalent full-time employees.
 Tracking FTE is a typical way employers monitor employees’ workloads so future budgeting and staffing can be properly planned for.
-To calculate FTE, you have to know how many full-time and part-time employees you have, and the average number of hours they work.
+To calculate FTE you have to know how many full-time and part-time employees you have, and the average number of hours they work.
 You can then determine the equivalent number of full-time workers you employ.

-Below are four steps to calculate FTE; these steps and the free calculator above will help you verify that your counts are correct:
+Below are the four steps to calculate FTE and a free calculator to help you verify that your counts are correct:

 1. Make a List of All Employees & Hours Worked

-On the list, include two pieces of information: the employee name and the average number of hours that the employee works per week.
-(For the purposes of this calculation, include any approved leave, such as sick leave or paid time off, in the average weekly hours.)
+On the list, include two pieces of information; each employee’s name and the average number of hours that the employee works per week.
+(For the purposes of this calculation, include any approved leave, such as sick leave or paid time off in the average weekly hours.)
 This information provides the basis for calculating your FTE.

 An example is provided below:

-2. Determine Which Employees Are Full-Time vs. Part-Time
+3. Determine Which Employees Are Full-Time vs Part-Time

-For the purposes of calculating FTE, most employers consider a full-time-employee as one who works between 30 and 40 hours a week.
-In fact, the Department of Labor (DOL) doesn’t define full-time.
-It leaves that definition up to the employer), the IRS does, so make sure that as work roles change, you keep up-to-date records of your FTE employees.
+For the purposes of calculating FTE, most employers consider a full-time employee as one who works between 30-40 hours a week.
+Although the DOL doesn’t define what a full-time employee is (it leaves that definition up to the employer), the IRS does, so make sure that as work roles change, you keep up-to-date records of your FTE employees.

 30-Hour a Week Example:

-For example, if full-time in your company is 30 hours, then every employee who works 30 hours a week or more is considered full-time.
-Two 15-hour a week workers would equal one FTE.
-This definition is the most commonly used to determine how many FTEs you have for ACA purposes.
-Both Carole and Lynn would be full-time employees under this example.
+For example, if full-time in your company is 30 hours, then every employee who works 30 hours a week or more is considered full time.
+Two workers working 15 hours weekly would equal one FTE.
+This definition is the most commonly used to determine how many FTE you have for ACA purposes.
+Both Carole and Lynn in our example above would be full-time employees under this example.

 40-Hour a Week Example:

-If a normal full-time schedule at your company is 40 hours a week, then 40 is the number of hours used to consider an employee full-time.
+If a normal full-time schedule at your company is 40 hours a week, then 40 is the number of hours used to consider if an employee is full time.
 In that case, it would take two 15-hour a week workers and one 10-hour a week worker to equal one FTE (15 + 15 +10 = 40 hours).

 According to the IRS and the ACA, part-time employees work fewer than 30 hours a week or less on average.
 This could be an employee who works 20 hours a week, an intern who works one day a week, or an employee who is on-call or only works the weekends.
 It could also be temporary staff that work an irregular schedule—perhaps 30 hours one week and 12 hours the next.

-Some businesses list this information in their employee handbook or offer letters.
-For example, a business might state, “Our standard work hours are Monday-Friday, 8:00 a.m. – 5:00 p.m.”
-If employees take a one-hour lunch, then the available hours per workweek are 40 hours (8 hours a day x 5 days a week = 40).
+Some businesses list this information in their employee handbooks or offer letters.
+For example, a business might state, “our standard work hours are Monday to Friday from 8 a.m. – 5 p.m.”
+If employees take a one-hour lunch, then the available hours per workweek is 40 hours (eight hours a day x five days a week).

 Here are some other examples:

 You’ll also need to know the actual number of weekly work hours to complete the FTE calculation.
 Actual hours worked per week is the exact number of hours an employee worked.
-However, to get an average number of hours worked per week, you’d want to average those hours over a time period, such as four months.
+However, to get an average-hours worked per week, you’d want to average those hours over a time period such as four months.
 This ensures that you’re not getting a skewed result based on a higher or lower number of hours worked this week than what’s typical.

 If you run payroll weekly, you’ll likely have this data available.
-But if you pay monthly or semi-monthly, for example, you may have to total the number of available work hours in the month by the number of hours the employee worked, on average, to calculate your actual FTE.
+But if you pay monthly or semimonthly as examples, you may have to divide the number of available work hours in the month by the number of hours the employee worked, on average, to calculate your actual FTE.

 Total hours full-time workers work in a week = 40